Order Registry (LPOR)

 process at which this order is issued, the order may contain conditions of release, bail

 restrictions, sentencing orders, or probation conditions.
-Not all criminal orders of protection are sent to the Louisiana Protective Order Registry, only those involving a domestic or dating relationship between the parties.
+Not all criminal orders of protection are sent to the Louisiana Protective Order Registry, only those involving a domestic or dating relationship between the parties or in cases of stalking or sexual assault.

 protects them by restraining someone else’s behavior.
 The circumstances under which